 Business line of credit

 A business line of credit helps improve cash flow by providing a revolving form of credit.
 You only pay for what you use, much like a credit card.
 Unlike credit cards, business lines of credit usually have no (or low) cash advance fees.
-Plus, they tend to have lower APRs.
+Additionally, they often have lower APRs.

-To qualify for a business line of credit with Lendio, you’ll need at least $50,000 in annual revenue and a credit score of at least 560—though you’ll likely have to offer a personal guarantee.
+To qualify for a business line of credit with a Lendio partner, you’ll need at least $8,000 in monthly revenue and a credit score of at least 600, though you’ll likely have to offer a personal guarantee.
 If you qualify, you can expect to get funded in one to two weeks.

 SBA loan

-Lendio offers several types of SBA loans: the SBA 7(a), SBA Express, and SBA 504.
-Both the 7(a) and Express loans require collateral, while the 504 requires a sizable personal guarantee.
-Funding through an SBA loan will take a while—between 30 and 90 days.
+Lendio offers access to several types of SBA loans, including the SBA 7(a) loan, Express loans, SBA Microloans, and SBA 504 loans.
+The 7(a), Microloan, and Express loans require collateral, while the 504 requires a sizable personal guarantee.
+Funding through an SBA loan typically takes between 30 and 90 days.

 Short-term loan

-Short-term loans give you fast financing—you can get funded in 24 hours—at reasonable rates.
-These loans do come with shorter terms (hence the name) and higher interest rates than long-term loans, making them best for urgent funding needs that you can quickly repay.
+Short-term loans provide fast financing that can be funded in as little as 24 hours, at competitive rates.
+These loans come with shorter terms (hence the name) and higher interest rates than long-term loans, making them best for urgent funding needs that you can quickly repay.

-You’ll need strong credit to qualify for a short-term loan with Lendio.
-You should have been in business at least two years, also.
-Depending on your lender, you might also need to provide some form of collateral to get approved.
-Short-term loans offer fast funding, so you can get your funds in as a little as one day.
+You’ll need strong credit (600+) to qualify for a short-term loan with a Lendio partner.
+You should have been in business for at least six months as well.
+Depending on your lender, you may also need to provide some form of collateral to secure approval.
+Short-term loans provide fast funding, allowing you to receive your funds in as little as one day.

 Merchant cash advance